The Wigner Current for Open Quantum Systems: Introduction

 \section{Introduction}

-The Wigner function~\cite{wigner32,hillery84,case08,curtright14} provides a particularly useful visual representation of the state of a bosonic single mode quantum system as a real valued function on the two-dimensional system phase space.
-Integrating the Wigner function with respect to the system position coordinate $x$ gives the marginal probability density in the momentum coordinate $p$ (and vice versa); more generally, integrating the Wigner function with respect to any quadrature phase coordinate $X_1=x\cos(\theta)+p\sin(\theta)$ gives the marginal probability density in the complementary quadrature phase coordinate $X_2=-x\sin(\theta)+p\cos(\theta)$.
-In terms of the Wigner function, the quantum expectation value of a (Weyl ordered) observable $A(x,p)$ is evaluated in exactly the same way as for the corresponding classical system described by a phase space probability distribution function.
-Furthermore, the master equation that describes the open quantum system dynamics gets mapped to a partial differential equation for the Wigner function dynamics that closely resembles the Fokker Planck equation for the classical system statistical dynamics.
+The Wigner function~\cite{wigner32,hillery84,case08,curtright14} provides a particularly useful geometric representation of the state of a bosonic single mode quantum system as a real valued function on the two-dimensional system phase space that can be interpreted as a quasiprobability density.
+In particular, integrating the Wigner function with respect to the system position coordinate $x$ gives the marginal probability density in the momentum coordinate $p$ (and vice versa) In terms of the Wigner function, the quantum expectation value of a (Weyl ordered) observable $A(x,p)$ is evaluated in exactly the same way as for the corresponding classical system described by a phase space probability distribution function.
+Furthermore, the master equation that describes the quantum dynamics of a bosonic single mode system interacting with its thermal environment gets mapped to a partial differential equation for the Wigner function dynamics that closely resembles the Fokker-Planck equation for the corresponding classical system statistical dynamics; the Wigner function dynamical equation may aptly be termed the `quantum Fokker-Planck' equation.

+The Wigner function can take negative values and so is not a true probability distribution, however.
+The presence of regions in phase space where the Wigner function is negative is conventionally interpreted as a signature of nonclassicality in the quantum state; with the exception of Gaussian (i.e., coherent and squeezed) states, {\it all} pure states have negative-valued Wigner function regions and hence are nonclassical~\cite{hudson74}.
+Well known examples are the harmonic oscillator energy eigenstates or Fock states and so-called Schr\"{o}dinger cat states involving superpositions of different coherent states.
+In the presence of a thermal environment, such nonclassical, pure states will typically evolve into mixed states with Wigner function representations that are everywhere positive~\cite{zurek91}.